-If you like to jog or run in the great outdoors, you might want to think about a jogging stroller’s safe.
+If you like to jog or run in the great outdoors, think about a jogging stroller’s safe.
 Also known as a jogging stroller, the key difference between this type of stroller and a regular one is that it has just one wheel up front and two in the back.

 That front wheel will have a lock to keep it secure when going faster while the rubber air-filled tires grip the terrain with precision.